Tomerre1/Draw-Guess/README.md

 ### Game Rules
 * 2 players
-* Working onlu for Mobile devices
+* Working only for Mobile devices
 * First player to join the game - will draw a random given word, and the other will try to guess it.
 * There are 3 different game levels. (easy - 1pt , medium - 3pt , hard - 5pt)